Blog

 Speed of conversationDebate, interviews, negotiation move too fast to look things up

-And one more reason, less visible but decisive: knowledge compounds.
-The more you know, the faster you understand the next new thing — and the better you direct AI.
+There is a fifth reason too, less visible but decisive: knowledge compounds.
+The more you know, the faster you understand the next new thing, and the better you direct AI.
 Outsource your learning, and you step off the compounding curve.
 The gap may be tiny at first, but the more time passes, the wider it grows.

 The answer isn't dropping AI.
 It's growing together with it

-The key is to stop treating your AI conversations as disposable.
-Every day, you learn real things in those chats — new concepts, unfamiliar terms, clever approaches.
+What changes the outcome is refusing to treat your AI conversations as disposable.
+Every day, you learn real things in those chats: new concepts, unfamiliar terms, clever approaches.
 And almost all of it is left behind in the chat history and forgotten by tomorrow.
 The forgetting curve does not care that your teacher was an AI.
 Change just this one thing, and the same AI turns from a tool for output into a partner for growth.

 Cycle diagram of human and AI growing together - AI extends your output, you spot what you don't know, Memly turns it into memory, you wield AI better